crweiner/hacktoberfest-swag-list/README.md

     - T-shirt: 3 pull requests
     - Lamborghini Aventador S: 800,000 merged pull requests
   - How to sign up: Contribute to any LBRY [repositories](https://github.com/lbryio)
-  - Notes: See their [Blog post](https://lbry.io/news/hacktoberfest)for more information
+  - Notes: See their [Blog post](https://lbry.io/news/hacktoberfest) for more information